 By Lora O’Brien

 As someone who is 30 weeks into their pregnancy, I know how important it to find clothing that provides comfort, support and above all else, no harmful chemicals when you have a tiny human growing inside you.
-Yep, it’s true – your clothing can be seriously bad for your health, and when you’re pregnant, you want to ensure what you’re wearing has no chemical dyes or finishes that could seep in to your bloodstream…and down to your baby!
+Yep, it’s true – your clothing can be seriously bad for your health, and when you’re pregnant, you want to ensure what you’re wearing has no chemical dyes or finishes that could seep into your bloodstream…after all, whatever goes into your body at this point, eventually makes it down to your baby!

-Additionally, you have those days where you feel like (and possibly look like) a beached whale.
+Additionally, it’s inevitable you’ll have those days where you feel like (and possibly look like) a beached whale.
 So you just want to wear something pretty!
-After a fairly long search, I’ve finally found some chic, ethical maternity clothing that will not only protect the health of wee babies-to-be, but will also make their mamas look pretty hot!
+After a fairly long search, I’ve finally found some chic, ethical maternity clothes that will not only protect the health of wee babies-to-be, but will also make their mamas look pretty hot!